Evidential Cooperation in Large Worlds: Potential Objections & FAQ

 - ^

-Separately, it’s not as black-and-white as there being one reference class for civilizations that tried to do ECL.
+Separately, it’s not as black-and-white as there being a single reference class for civilizations that tried to do ECL.
 For instance, different civilizations might put different levels of effort into doing ECL.
 Nonetheless, we think the reference class notion is a useful one.

 What are some ideas for how to increase the chance of future AI systems doing ECL?